Background pattern

 Consult your doctor or pharmacist before starting to take Risedronate Weekly Ababor

-• If you have bone problems (of the bones) or mineral metabolism problems (for example, vitamin D deficiency, parathyroid hormone alterations, both producing low levels of calcium in the blood).
+• If you have bone problems (such as bone cancer or Paget's disease) or mineral metabolism problems (such as vitamin D deficiency, parathyroid hormone disturbances, both producing low blood calcium levels).

-• If you have or have had problems with your esophagus (the tube that connects the mouth to the stomach).
-At some point, you may have or have had difficulty swallowing food or have been previously informed that you have Barrett's esophagus (a condition associated with changes in the cells that cover the lower part of the esophagus).
+• If you have or have had problems with your esophagus (the tube that connects your mouth to your stomach).
+At some point, you may have had or been told you have esophagitis (inflammation of the esophagus), dysphagia (difficulty swallowing), or esophageal stricture (narrowing of the esophagus), or you have been informed that you have Barrett's esophagus (a condition associated with changes in the cells lining the lower esophagus).

-• If you have had or have pain, swelling, or numbness in the jaw or a strong pain in the jaw or a tooth that moves.
+• If you have had or have pain, swelling, or numbness in the jaw or a strong discomfort in the jaw or a tooth has moved.

-• If you are undergoing dental treatment or are about to undergo dental surgery, inform your dentist that you are receiving treatment with Risedronate Weekly Ababor.
+• If you are undergoing dental treatment or are going to undergo dental surgery, inform your dentist that you are receiving treatment with Risedronate Weekly Ababor.

 Your doctor will advise you what to do if you take Risedronate Weekly Ababor and have any of the problems mentioned above.